lblod/delta-consumer-single-graph-maintainer/taskell.md

 ## Doing

-- Intercept file triples
-    > Find a good place for a filtering hook, store them, and process them at the right time.
-    * [x] Find filtering hook place
-    * [x] Store to separate graph
-    * [x] Find mechanism for periodic scan of file metadata
-    * [ ] Define minimum requirement to download file
+- Extra features
+    > Some things to fix or make
+    * [ ] Make sure to test if a file exists explicitely to stop the downloading.
+Now, it trusts the failure of creating the write stream.
+Or try to create write stream before sending the request.
-    * [ ] Download and store file (see other task)
+    * [ ] Use tasks for the sync of files
-    * [ ] Only when all metadata arrived -> store metadata triples in main graph (not to flip out indexers in the stack)

 ## Done